rdaum/moor/README.md

   to compare and test against, I may actually get somewhere.
 * Because the *actual* useful and hard parts of those old MOO-type systems was the "user-space" type pieces (like LambdaCore/JHCore etc) and by making a new system run those old cores, there's more win.
-* Because LambdaMOO itself is actually a very *complicated system with a lot of moving parts*; there's a compiler,
+* Because LambdaMOO itself is actually a very *complicated system with a lot of moving parts*.
+There's a compiler,
   an object database, a virtual machine, a decompiler, and a network runtime all rolled into one.
 This, is, in some way... fun.